Cal Ripken Jr.: Legacy

 Ripken's power, which led to records such as most home runs by a shortstop and 13th place in career doubles, had consequences.
 His propensity to drive the ball often led to his grounders getting to fielders quickly for tailor-made double-play balls.
 In 1999, Ripken passed Hank Aaron as the player who had grounded into the most double plays in his career (a record that was again broken by Albert Pujols in 2017).
 Ripken is third on the fielding side for double plays by a shortstop (1565, behind Omar Vizquel's 1734 and Ozzie Smith's 1590).

 Ripken was also notable for never settling on a signature batting stance during his long career.
 Sometimes referred to as "the man of 1,000 stances", Ripken would change his stance in response to a slump, or if his current choice "didn't feel good."
 When asked about his propensity for experimentation during an interview, Ripken responded that a batting stance "was only a starting point".

 A poll of fans by MLB.com ranked Ripken's 2,131st straight game the "Most Memorable Moment" in MLB history, leading such moments as Gehrig's farewell speech in 1939 and Jackie Robinson's breaking of the color barrier in 1947.
+46,272 baseball fans attended this game and were able to witness this historical moment in person.
 The write-up in the 1996 Sporting News Baseball Guide, which was written shortly after Ripken set the record, called the streak "what almost everyone considered the high point of the major league season."
 In 2005, the Orioles honored Ripken on the 10th anniversary of his 2,131st consecutive game.
 After the top of the fifth inning, the numbers 2130 on the warehouse behind the stadium changed to 2131, just as they did on September 6, 1995.